Luke: Hell no. They outlawed that in this state two years ago.

-- Used in The Thomas Crown Affair (the one with Pierce Brosnan), where the young hot girl he's seen dancing with and was in his bedroom is actually his adopted daughter.
+- Used in The Thomas Crown Affair, where the young hot girl he's seen dancing with and was in his bedroom is actually his adopted daughter.
 He could've easily told Catherine this, but he triggered this trope because he wanted to test her.

 - In Dead Beat, Waldo Butters (after meeting Thomas for the first time), is hurt that Harry hasn't previously come out to him.
 Thomas deliberately kisses Harry on the head and pours him tea after listening to Harry's subsequent startled denial.